jentery/508v4/keywords.md

 * **bidding**: see auction
 * **bluffing**: an attempt to deceive someone into believing that one can or will do something in a game
 * **campaign**: the game and/or characters change over time, such that the results of one game may influence future plays; they thus involve multiple play sessions
 * **character development**: a feature that affords character growth or change during a game; common in role-playing games (RPGs) and often associated with role-play
+* **chasing**: a mechanic involving the pursuit of other characters or players
+* **chits**: a type of game counter used to track progress, randomize a game, afford a "fog of war," or suggest terrain attributes
 * **collection** (or set collection): a mechanic that encourages players to collect sets of items; common in party games and hand management
 * **collusion**: when players form secret agreements during a game; some games, including secret identity games, encourage collusion
 * **components**: tactile parts or bits of a game